akauppi/firebase-jest-testing/README.md

 Note that the results for Cloud Functions tests and Security Rules tests are provided separately.
 It could be possible to merge these but the author currently thinks it's not carrying real benefits.

-The downside of "CI mode" is that for each test run launches a new emulator.
+The downside of "CI mode" is that each test run launches a new emulator.
 This takes ~5s that we can spare, by using the "dev" mode.

-All the tests should pass (or be skipped).
+>All the tests should pass (or be skipped).
 If you find some that don't, please file an Issue.

 ### Dev mode